 * It is assumed that 1 L is equivalent to 1 Kg where product content weights are listed as volumes.

 Food waste intensity figures

 1.11% of food was wasted in our Irish operations.
 This figure represents our food waste per food sales by weight.
 The sales weight is measured using the same method for food waste: the number of units sold is multiplied by the same per unit weight used in the calculation described above.

 United Nations Central Production Classifications 2.1 Divisions 21 – 24

 RESTATEMENT OF FOOD WASTE FIGURES

-We have recalculated our total food waste tonnage for financial year 2017/18 as it was found that waste data for products sold only in Ireland were missing from the retail waste data scanned in stores.
-This has resulted in a 1.3% increase in the total food waste figure.
+We have recalculated our total food waste tonnage for financial years 2016/17 and 2017/18 as it was found that waste data for products sold only in Ireland were missing from the retail waste data scanned in stores.